Flexibility of studying at the Offenbach am Main University of Design

 Topics: Flexibility, individual study design, design seminars, feedback formats

-• making options visible, especially at the interface between the two disciplines of art and design
+• Making options visible, especially at the interface of the two disciplines of art and design

 • student workspaces